97% Win Rate For Wrongful Death Victims' Families

 Different limitations periods probably apply, and additional procedural requirements are usually imposed, if the claim is based on medical malpractice or if the claim seeks to hold a government employee responsible for the fatality.
 In either of those cases, you should seek legal advice immediately to make sure you do not lose your right to bring a lawsuit.

-Those in need of a California wrongful death lawyer are encouraged to contact our law offices for a free case evaluation.
-Call (800) 838-6644 to speak with a legal professional that has years of experience assisting those in your position.
+Those in need of a wrongful death law firm in California are encouraged to contact our law offices for a free case evaluation.
+Call (714) 898-4444 to speak with a legal professional that has years of experience assisting those in your position.
 Call now to get help today.